amanda-manyana/WEDE5020POEPART1/README.md

   - **Email:** chef29mm@gmail.com
   - **Address:** 148 Don Tsembeyi Street, Sterkspruit, South Africa, 9762
   - All images were taken from Chef Nyosi social media account on Facebook which is Chef Nyosi.
+  - Screenshots of the website were taken from a laptop and the other from a cellphone.